-The National GP Patient Survey results published in January 2016 showed the practice was performing in line with local and national averages in most areas.
-There were 273 survey forms distributed and 113 were returned.
-This represented slightly less than 2% of the practice's patient list.
+The National GP Patient Survey results published in January 2016 showed the practice was performing in line with or above local and national averages in most areas.
+There were 248 survey forms distributed and 125 were returned.
+This was a response rate of just over 50% and represented slightly more than 1% of the practice's patient list.

-- 70% found it easy to get through to this surgery by phone compared to a CCG average of 78% and a national average of 73%. - 84% were able to get an appointment to see or speak to someone the last time they tried (CCG average 88%, national average 85%). - 91% described the overall experience of their GP surgery as fairly good or very good (CCG average 88%, national average 85%). - 84% said they would definitely or probably recommend their GP surgery to someone who had just moved to the local area (CCG average 83%, national average 78%).
+- 85% found it easy to get through to this surgery by phone compared to a CCG average of 78% and a national average of 73%. - 91% were able to get an appointment to see or speak to someone the last time they tried (CCG average 88%, national average 85%). - 96% described the overall experience of their GP surgery as fairly good or very good (CCG average 88%, national average 85%). - 94% said they would definitely or probably recommend their GP surgery to someone who had just moved to the local area (CCG average 83%, national average 78%).

 We asked for CQC comment cards to be completed by patients prior to our inspection.
-We received seven comment cards.
-We also spoke with 10 patients during the inspection.
+We received four comment cards.
+We also spoke with seven patients during the inspection.
 From this feedback we found that patients were positive about the standard of care received.
-Patients said they felt staff were polite, supportive and helpful and that their privacy and dignity was respected.
+Patients said they felt staff were supportive, kind and caring and that their privacy and dignity was respected.
 They told us they felt listened to by the GPs and involved in their own care and treatment.

-Comments about getting through to the practice on the phone and access to appointments were more mixed.
+Comments from patients during the inspection about getting through to the practice on the phone and access to appointments were more mixed.
 Some said access to the practice by phone was reasonable and they were able to get appointments when they needed them.
 Others said getting through to the practice by phone could be difficult and there could be a considerable wait for pre-bookable appointments.
 However, all of the patients we spoke with or who left comments for us were positive about access to same day and urgent appointments at the practice.